FudaWiki/fudawiki-files/hanafuda/hwatu.md

 The hwatu deck structure is generally very similar to its Japanese counterpart, but with a few notable tendencies.
 First, these cards are generally made of thick plastic rather than the backpapered board.
 In addition, the Bright cards usually feature a circled Hikari/Gwang symbol to help distinguish them from the Animals, and the Willow and Paulownia suits are considered to be reversed in order from the Japanese standard month arrangement.

 # Material
-Originally, Hwatu are made of paper, just like Japanese hanafuda, but sometime around the 1970's, plastic hwatu first appeared, and most hwatu were made of plastic ever since.
+Originally, Hwatu are made of paper, just like Japanese hanafuda, but it has since been replaced with plastic Hwatu.

+It is said that Hwatu made of plastic was first introduced during the 1950's, and enjoyed great popularity over paper-made Hwatu that by the 1970's, all Hwatu being manufactured are made of plastic.

 Typically, modern Hwatu are made of 3 layers of plastic laminated together and cut into card-size pieces.
 - The front layer is very thin and contains the print design for the cards.